Skip to main content

 Personally, I lean towards Alox for several reasons:

-1. Awl Positioning: I prefer the position of the awl on Alox models compared to its location on many Cellidor models.
-The ergonomics of Alox feel more intuitive for my use.
+• Awl Positioning — I prefer the position of the awl on Alox models compared to its location on many Cellidor models; the ergonomics feel more intuitive.

-2. Aesthetics: The colors on Alox scales tend to be more vibrant, giving them a more premium look and feel.
-This aesthetic appeal is important to me as a collector and user.
+• Aesthetics — The colors on Alox scales tend to be more vibrant, giving them a more premium look and feel which I appreciate as a collector.

-3. Minimalist Design: Alox knives often embody a simpler, minimalist design, which I appreciate.
+• Minimalist Design — Alox knives often embody a simpler, minimalist design.
 Among my favorites is the Alox Classic, which I consider one of the most ideal options for a Swiss Army Knife.

 Conclusion